rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/getterSetterCalls.md

 ### Sample Firebolt Object Format

-Below is the sample format showing how we can create a firebolt object.
+Below is the sample format showing how to create a firebolt object.

 ```
   JS_OBJECT_NAME = {